Updated: Jul 18

 Yoga Workout and Prana

-Most of the Hath yoga concepts and technique have been found to adhere the objective and empirical approach of hither to known fundamentals of physiology, anatomy in biology.
-Science, as it evolved, has been successfully corroborating the basis of hatha yoga, or body yoga as it majorly deals with the physical culture and its implications.
+Most of the Hath yoga concepts and technique have been found to adhere to the objective and empirical approach of hither to known fundamentals of physiology, anatomy in biology.
+Science, as it evolved, has been successfully corroborating the basis of Hatha yoga, or body yoga as it majorly deals with the physical culture and its implications.
 Today, the medical science has uncovered the composition and functioning of the physical body and its organs but its methods are still not precise enough to be able to understand the nervous system and its related bio electronics, or the movement of prana - bio energy - within it as electric impulses.
 Though the ancient systems of China like the traditional Chinese medicine system had tried to explain this through the concept of Chinese meridians or the energy channels. and how the acupressure points present on these channels can be used to regulate flow of prana in the body.

 Neurology, as a science is still falling short of explaining how the yogis are able to master the control of prana to the extend that they can control all the involuntary functions of the body even to the point of suspended animation - Khecari.
 The knowledge of anatomy and physiology remain inadequate in explaining the complete functioning of body without the understanding of bio electronics and bionics.
 It has already been established that the physical activities - on the rhythm, harmony and continuation of which depends one's existence - actually originate from the impluses ( pratyaya) transmitted by the nervous system.